CS45-FortyFive/FortyFive-Robot_ws/README.md

-### 3.1.3 Save SLAM Map
+### 3.1.3 Save SLAM Map [Laptop]
-On your Remote PC run following command to save the map created by gmapping.
+On your Laptop run following command to save the map created by gmapping.

 ```
 $ rosrun map_server map_saver -f ~/map